jp-x-g/PressPass/README.md

 PressPass adds, on the left of the screen, a little checkbox next to each article.
 These checkboxes are used for two things: generating citations and opening pages in new tabs.

 #### Select all and select none
 These do exactly what they say.
-Make sure you do not click these if you have a bunch of carefully-selected results.
+Make sure to avoid clicking these if you have a bunch of carefully-selected checkboxes, since it *really will* "select all" or "select none", undoing everything you just did.

 ### "Cites"
 Personally, I prefer to generate these from the clippings page (since I can get specific links to headlines that way, and I generate clipping for all my citations at any rate).
 However, you can do it from the search page if you want.
 Select all the checkboxes for articles you want to cite, and click "generate": below the bottom of the page, source code for all the citations you selected will appear.